-Dumas' poetry, short fiction, and novels have been published posthumously in large part due to the efforts of Eugene Redmond, Toni Morrison, and Quincy Troupe.
+Dumas’s poetry, short fiction, and novels have been published posthumously, in large part due to the efforts of Eugene Redmond, Toni Morrison, and Quincy Troupe.
 Poetry for My People first appeared in 1970 and was later published as Play Ebony, Play Ivory.
-When Play Ebony, Play Ivory appeared in 1974, Julius Lester in the New York Times Book Review called Dumas “the most original Afro-American poet of the sixties.”
-Dumas' first collection of short fiction, “Arks of Bones” and Other Stories, was first published in 1974.
-Redmond has also helped to bring out an unfinished novel, Jonah and the Green Stone (1976), as well as the collections Rope of Wind and Other Stories (1979), Goodbye, Sweetwater (1988), and Knees of a Natural Man: The Selected Poetry of Henry Dumas (1989).
-Authors including James Baldwin, Gwendolyn Brooks, and Maya Angelou have celebrated his writing for its mixture of natural and supernatural phenomena, music, beauty, and revolutionary politics.
+When Play Ebony, Play Ivory (Random House) appeared in 1974, Julius Lester in The New York Times Book Review called Dumas “the most original Afro-American poet of the sixties.”
+Dumas’s first collection of short fiction, “Arks of Bones” and Other Stories (Random House), was first published in 1974.
+Redmond has also helped to release an unfinished novel, Jonoah and the Green Stone (Random House, 1976), as well as the collections Knees of a Natural Man: The Selected Poetry of Henry Dumas (Thunder’s Mouth Press, 1989); Goodbye, Sweetwater: New and Selected Stories (Thunder’s Mouth Press, 1988); and Rope of Wind and Other Stories (Random House, 1979).